Steven Caldwell

 Steven Caldwell (born 12 September 1980) is a Scottish former footballer, coach, and executive.
 Playing as a defender, mostly as a centre back, Caldwell won 12 caps for the Scotland national team and has played over 300 league matches in his career, primarily in the top three tiers of English football.
 Since retiring from playing, he has been working as a Major League Soccer analyst for TSN in Canada.

 Caldwell is the president of League1 Ontario club Oakville Blue Devils FC and has served as the assistant coach of the Canada national team.

-His younger brother Gary was also a defender and Scotland international and was formerly the manager of Wigan Athletic.
+His younger brother Gary was also a defender and Scotland international and is currently the manager of Wigan Athletic.

 Club career

 Newcastle United

 Born in Stirling, Scotland, Caldwell started out his football career at Hutchison Vale, along with his younger brother Gary.
 He then joined Premiership club Newcastle United at age fourteen, along with Gary, where they began their football careers.
 In 1998, Caldwell signed his first professional contract with the club.
 At some point in the 1999–00 season, he was promoted to the first team, appearing twice as an unused substitute.

 In the 2000–01 season, Caldwell was called up to the first team, with Manager Bobby Robson said: "Caldwell's got a good pedigree.
 I like to put people in when it's right and when it's necessary and I can afford to do it, and not when we are forced to do it.
 But we are going to have the confidence with the lad to do it.
 He's a steady character, has indomitable spirit and we like him very much."
 Caldwell made his Newcastle United debut on 30 September 2000 against Manchester City, coming on as a second half substitute for Andy Griffin, and played the rest of the game, keeping a clean sheet, in a 1–0 win.
 On 1 November 2000, he made his first start for the club against Bradford City in the League Cup and scored his first goal for Newcastle United, as they won 4–3.
 Since making his debut for the club, Caldwell rotated in and out of the first team, due to facing competitions in the defence.
 He went on to feature four more times for Newcastle United by the end of the year, making three starts.
 On 3 March 2001 Caldwell made his first appearances in two months following a thigh injury, playing the whole match in a 1–1 draw against Everton.
 He later made two additional appearances before the end of the 2000–01 season, finishing the campaign with a total of nine appearances in all competitions.